wonderingabout/PhoenixGo/README.md

 It supports this environment :
 - CUDA 9.0 only
 - cudnn 7.1.x (x is any number) or lower for CUDA 9.0
-- no AVX, AVX2, AVX512 instructions supported in this release (so it is much slower than the linux version)
+- no AVX, AVX2, AVX512 instructions supported in this release (so it is currently much slower than the linux version)
 - there is no TensorRT support on Windows

 Download and extract [GPU version (Windows)](https://github.com/Tencent/PhoenixGo/releases/download/win-x64-gpu-v1/PhoenixGo-win-x64-gpu-v1.zip)

 Then follow the document included in the archive : how to install phoenixgo.pdf

-note : to support special features like CUDA 10.0 or AVX512 for example, you can compile your own build for windows
+note : to support special features like CUDA 10.0 or AVX512 for example, you can build your own build for windows, see [#79](https://github.com/Tencent/PhoenixGo/issues/79)

 ##### CPU-only version :